xriss/gamecake/libs/lua_gamecake/readme.md

 Two binfiles are provided

+	gamecakerocklua

+Which runs gamecake.lua in the standard luarocks lua

 	gamecakerock

-Which runs gamecake.lua in the standard luarocks lua

-	gamecakejit

-Which trys to run gamecake.lua using luajit if available, with fall back to standard luarocks lua.

-Jit version is recommended.
+Which tries to run gamecake.lua using luajit if available, with fall back to standard luarocks lua.
+This Jit version is recommended.

 These commands mostly mimic the standard lua command line interface but with extras. eg:

-	gamecakejit -lcmd
+	gamecakerock -lcmd

 For builtin commands, such as the swed editor

-	gamecakejit -lcmd swed
+	gamecakerock -lcmd swed

 We automatically run .fun.lua files (all in one game text files) inside a fun harness and even have a few examples builtin.

-	gamecakejit lua/fun/poopeepanda.fun.lua
+	gamecakerock lua/fun/poopeepanda.fun.lua

 We automatically run .cake files (zip with lua and assets) by mounting the zip and running lua/init.lua to start it. gamecake .apk files are